Create Residual Income For Your Retirement With US Rental Properties

 Millennials want to achieve this by living a frugal life AND maximize their income with side hustles.

 Some live so frugally, so they can use up to 75% of their income for investment.

 Among generations, the boomers are most easily identifiable.

 The old money identifies with notable philanthropist Warren Buffett.

-Many boomers follow the likes of Buffet and thinking nothing of leaving their billions to charity to avoid turning their kids into rich loafers.
+Many boomers follow Buffet’s likes and think nothing of leaving their billions to charity to avoid turning their kids into rich loafers.

 One of the most powerful experiences shared by millennials (who have made their mark) is growing up with technology.